mozilla/ecosystem-platform/docs/reference/third-party-authentication.md

 Last updated: `April 06th, 2022`

-FxA current supports Apple and Google as third party authentication providers.
+FxA currently supports Apple and Google as third party authentication providers.
 This feature was developed to support migrating Pocket users over to FxA.
 To maintain feature parity with Pocket, FxA added support for users to log in with their existing Apple/Google accounts within the FxA ecosystem.